malavikasajikumar/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

 **Digital and Analog pin definition**

-The Arduino Uno (Rev3) form factor for Mbed boards should define D0-D15 & A0-A5 pins as part of the default standard.
+The Arduino Uno (Rev3) form factor for Mbed boards must support and define both D0-D15 pins for digital GPIO and A0-A5 pins for analog inout as part of the default standard.
 These pins should be defined in PinNames.h file within a PinName enum.
 The prefix `ARDUINO_UNO_` distinguishes these pins from pins defined for other custom or common connectors that may have similar pin names.

     // Arduino Uno (Rev3) connector pin connection naming
     // Px_xx relates to the processor pin connected to the Arduino Uno (Rev3) connector pin